ZhgChg.Li

 print("DeepLinkManager.open(\(url.absoluteString)")

-// Simulating DeepLinkManager logic; if the URL can be opened successfully, open it and end the process.
+// Simulate DeepLinkManager logic, if URL can be opened successfully, open it and end process.

 // if DeepLinkManager.open(url) == true {